10 Tips for Coping With Emotional Exhaustion

 “Everything feels unreal”: Derealization and Anxiety.

-• “I have brain damage”
+• “I have a serious neurological issue.”

-• “This will last forever”
+• “This feeling will never go away.”

-• “I’m not in control of myself”
+• “I’m not in control.”

 SF Stress & Anxiety Center Free Consultation